Essential food and wine experiences: New Orleans

 Another restaurant well worth a visit is GW Fins which serves great, fresh seafood in a modern, convivial atmosphere.
 Another favourite is tiny Lilette on Magazine St which serves lovely dishes with a French and Italian influence.
 Another quiet achiever is Rio Mar which serves fresh, interesting food with Latin influences.

 For Japanese food our favourite is Horinoya that we always visit whenever we are in town.
 In fact when we were there for month long work commitments we would have lunch at this restaurant every day before venturing to a local restaurant for dinner.
+There is also a Vietnamese restaurant serving excellent pho over the river at Gretna called Pho Tau Bay if you are missing Asian flavours while you are visiting New Orleans.

 More than anything you should avoid the tourist traps here.
 There are places that are regarded as icons which provide the most horrible food experiences.
 We won't bother to name them, but their exclusion from the above list should be enough of a hint.